Help

 Recorder

-Note: in trial mode this option is not available.
+Note: In trial mode, this option is not available.
 Only the lowest quality AAC bitrate is available.

 Relay